All Episodes

 And that all of those accoutrements, the power and the money, the income, the influence, all of that only happens if there is a party that they run.

-They enjoy all of those aspects, whether the party wins or loses.
+They enjoy all of those aspects whether the party wins or loses.

 They enjoy their incomes.

-They enjoy their influential lobbying positions on K Street.
+They enjoy their influential lobbying positions on K-Street.

 They have their consultancies.

-They have, you know, their elected offices.
+They have their elected offices.

 Whether the party wins or loses, they maintain everything they have.